FIWARE/tutorials.IoT-Agent/README.md

 Please ensure that you are using Docker version 20.10 or higher and Docker Compose 1.29 or higher and upgrade if necessary.

-## Cygwin
+## WSL

 We will start up our services using a simple bash script.
-Windows users should download [cygwin](http://www.cygwin.com/) to provide a command-line functionality similar to a Linux distribution on Windows.
+Windows users should download the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) to provide a command-line functionality similar to a Linux distribution on Windows.

 # Start Up